MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-06/submissions/expired-certificate/lab-01-expired-certificate.md

 ### Remediation path

 [Step-by-step: what needs to happen to restore the failing system?
 Be specific.
 Walk through the process rather than summarizing it in one line.]
-A new private key needs to be generated and used to create a csr to submit to the public ca. this will issue anew
+A new csr needs to be created wtih a valid validity date to submit to the public ca. this will then allow the ca to sign and issue a new certificate

 ---